d1mnewz/d1mnewz.github.io/_posts/2017-3-18-hello,world.md

 I do like practecieng my Englich also.

 One of the ways of sharing my thoughts.
-No one is reading this one, but who cares? %)
+No one is reading this one so no one cares %)

 And I suck at blogging.
 Just want this part to change, but the real progress comes only with practice.
 Seems legit, right?